skeswa/denim/README.md

 my_mut_car.make = "Toyota"; // 👍
 ```

-All Esper structs can be shallow cloned with `fork`.
+All Denim structs can be shallow cloned with `fork`.
 This useful when a field
 inside an immutable `struct` value should change.

 ```rust